How well do you know your guitars?

 Gibson/Epiphone

 The funny thing about Epiphone is that it doesn’t get enough credit.
-Fender and Gibson are great guitar brands, but Epiphone started way before either of them and still makes great guitars today.
+Fender and Gibson are great guitar brands, but Epiphone actually started way before either of them whilst still making great guitars today.

 Godin

-This Quebecois company is known for its unusual thinline, hollow-body electric guitars as well as for solid-body ones.
+This Quebecois company founded by Robert Godin is known for its unusual thinline, hollow-body electric guitars as well as for solid-body ones.

 Gremlin